City-of-Helsinki/yjdh/backend/kesaseteli/README.md

 ### Daily running

-* Create `.env.kesaseteli` file: `touch .env.kesaseteli`.
-An example can be found from monorepo root directory in `.env.kesaseteli.example`.
+* Create `.env.kesaseteli-backend` file: `touch .env.kesaseteli-backend`.
+An example can be found from monorepo root directory in `.env.kesaseteli-backend.example`.
-    * **NOTE:** The env file should be found in the root directory of the developed Django app (`backend/kesaseteli/.env.kesaseteli`).
+    * **NOTE:** The env file should be found in the root directory of the developed Django app (`backend/kesaseteli/.env.kesaseteli-backend`).
 You can also use symlink to the env file.
     * **INFO:** If you want to run only the database from a Docker container, remember to configure `DATABASE_URL` so that it points to the database (e.g. `DATABASE_URL=postgresql://postgres:postgres@localhost:5432/kesaseteli`).
 * Set the `DEBUG` environment variable to `1`.
 * Run `python manage.py migrate`